pratulyab/amnesia/README.md

 			- 8pm - 4am
 			- ...
 		- Complementary hours are used for crontab
 - Wait to be notified on your registered and Twilio verified number.
+- Both SUCCESS and FAILURE logs will be outputted to user's homepage.

 ## 5) Django Things:
 - Inorder to create superuser, use django shell.
 Each user has a OneToOne mapping to a PhoneNumber.